Advanced preparation ensures a tail-wagging good time when you take your dog camping.

 If the site you are heading to does not have drinking water readily available be sure to bring plenty from home.
 Dogs should eat the same food at camp that they eat at home.
 Bring enough food and snacks to last the whole trip plus an extra day - just in case.

-Don’t forget your dog first aid kit.
+Don’t forget your dog's first aid kit.
 This kit should include all the normal items: bandages, antiseptic, etc., plus a tick remover, tweezers, and sunscreen.
-When choosing a sunscreen for your dog, pick one that is appropriate for children as it will be milder and safe for your pet.
-Never use a sunscreen with zinc oxide – this is poisonous to dogs.
-You’ll apply the sunscreen to any exposed skin, like bellies and noses.
+When choosing sunscreen for your dog, pick one that is appropriate for children as it will be milder and safe for your pet.
+Never use sunscreen with zinc oxide - this is poisonous to dogs.
+You’ll apply sunscreen to any exposed skin, like bellies and noses.

 Bring a brush too.
 If your dog gets dirty or muddy, let it dry completely then simply brush it off.
 Don’t forget the poop bags!
 Always clean up after your dog at camp and properly dispose of the waste.